go-outside-labs/story-protocol-takehome/literature_review/README.md

 For instance, the popular ZK-SNARK setup could generally be implemented by:

 * An off-chain key generator and ceremony, for enough entropy.
-* An on-chain set-up to construct and determine the initial state of the prover and verifier (using a combination of public and private keys or a common reference string).
+* An on-chain setup to construct and determine the initial state of the prover and verifier (using a combination of public and private keys or a common reference string).
 * At the Function layer, privacy protection hooks could be leveraged to protect IP rights and to allow content encryption, digest registration, private governance, private compliance, private payment, private token gating, duplicated IP detection, and PI protection.
 At the application layer (ecosystem), some examples are KYC verification for license issuers and holders and even a decentralized identity for IP holders.

 <br>

-Some of the current downsides of this technology are:
+Current downsides of this technology are:

 * Computation intensity: algorithms used are computationally intense as they require many interactions between the verifier and the prover (in interactive ZKPs), or require a lot of computational capabilities (in non-interactive ZKPs).
-This makes ZKPs unsuitable for slow or mobile devices.

-* Design ZkEVM challenge: zkEVM that is 100% compatible with native EVM is difficult to build.
+* Design ZkEVM challenge: zkEVM that is fully compatible with native EVM is difficult to build.

-* Security: in order to satisfy the three properties of ZKP (Completeness, Soundness, and Zero-knowledge), it is necessary to check that there are no security vulnerabilities in circuit configuration, library use, and adequated key management (as weak generated encryption keys, storing encryption keys in an insecure manner, or using the same key for multiple purposes).
+* Security: to satisfy the three properties of ZKP (Completeness, Soundness, and Zero-knowledge), it is necessary to check that there are no security vulnerabilities in circuit configuration, library use, and key management (such as weak generated encryption keys, storing encryption keys in an insecure manner, or using the same key for multiple purposes).

 <br>